genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 The layer variables are used for different sections of an app or site.
 They are designed to be able to stack, but that is not a requirement.
 When stacked in sequence, the layers will lighten on top of each other.

-The key feature of layering is to support the primary container color for light or dark mode.
+The key feature of layering is to support the primary container colour for light or dark mode.
 This produces absolute colours, based on the `baseLayerLuminance` value, which sets the luminance for layer one.

 The difference between each layer is defined with `neutralFillLayerRestDelta`.

 #### Neutral layers

-Absolute layer colors derived from and starting at `baseLayerLuminance`.
+Absolute layer colours derived from and starting at `baseLayerLuminance`.
 Layer one is lightest and the values darken as the layer number increases.

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |